Jun-depo/Human-Protein-Atlas-Image-Classification/README.md

 ### Data Generator.

-Total amount of image data is more than system could handle, I used data generator to retrieve and feed image data in batches, I used the tutorial (https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) as my reference for my data generator.
+Total amount of image data is more than system could handle, I used data generator to retrieve and feed image data in batches, I used the tutorial (https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) as the main reference for the data generator.

 ### Image augmentation and cropping.